 One of the most common causes of deafness in dogs are ear infections.
 When it comes to being a good pet parent generally, and preventing deafness specifically is proper ear care is critical.
 The good news is that prevention is incredibly easy!

 How do Ear Infections Cause Deafness?

-Chronic or untreated ear infections are one of the primary causes of deafness in dogs and these cases are almost always preventable.
-One way to prevent deafness is to take good care of your dog’s ears.
+How Ear Infections Can Cause Deafness in Dogs?
+One of the primary causes of deafness in dogs is chronic or untreated ear infections are- and these cases are almost always preventable!
+One way to prevent deafness is to regularly check your dog’s ears and clean them properly.
 In order to do this, however, pet parents need to know what to look for so they can identify a potential problem early.